 So, the premium version of Bookly opens up options for getting paid directly through the booking system.
-Also, customers get email reminders in addition to the text messages.
-Based on the feature-list, I would immediately recommend the premium version to companies that want their money at the time of booking.
+Also, customers get email reminders in addition to text messages.
+Based on the feature list, I would immediately recommend the premium version to companies that want their money at the time of booking.
 Oh, and for those who would like to save time with the Google Calendar syncing.

 What the Bookly Plugin Looks Like to Customers

 The booking module is as clean as they come, with a handful of steps for customers to walk through and fields for choosing things like categories, services, and employees.
 The example below is for a dentistry office, so the user can specify when they’re available along with the exact dates and times.

 All of this gets managed on the backend where you adjust the appearance.
 For example, you can brand your Payment tab to show the types of payment forms you accept.